ioerror/vula/contrib/README.ipv6.md

 Default route encryption over v6 is also enabled, but further testing of it is required before this branch should be merged.
 IPv6 link-local and ULA subnets are allowed, but other subnets are not allowed by default.

-IPv6 gateways running vula and assigning IPs outside of fc00::/7 and fc00::/7 (eg public IPv6 space) MUST add their LAN subnets to subnets_allowed (using the `vula prefs` command) for vula peers to be able to route through them, so that the router will accept the peers' advertized addresses.
+For vula-enabled IPv6 gateways to be able to assign IPs outside of fc00::/7 and fc00::/7 (eg, using public IPv6 space) both gateway and clients must add their LAN prefix to subnets_allowed (using the `vula prefs` command).

+***

 The report below identified eight places in the code which were explicitly IPv4-only, all of which have now been fixed.

+***

 TODO: